miaomiao1205/xir_BDUMDR/README.md

 ```
 The output file is in the format of <query_id> <passage_id> <score> in each line.

-Run the following python script to find the corresponding passage in corpus according to <passage_id>.
+Then, run the following python script to find the corresponding passage in corpus according to <passage_id>.
+The candidate negatives will place in the /Output/candidate folder.

 ```bash
 cd Src